-Both NSW School of Languages and the Secondary College of Languages are in addition to normal schooling, at least in the first instance.
-Please make any enquiries with Mrs Regan in the LOTE staffroom or via email peta.regan@det.nsw.edu.au
+Both the NSW School of Languages and the Secondary College of Languages are in addition to normal schooling.
+Please make any enquiries with Mrs Rojas in the library.

 HPGEP INFORMATION STAGE 5 (YEARS 9 AND 10)

 In mandatory courses, English, Mathematics, Science and HSIE, students are ranked based on the total yearly assessment result in each course.
 This will consist of examinations and a range of assessment types where students in the top classes are expected to demonstrate high academic achievement and a strong work ethic.
 Some faculties review student placement throughout the year and may make adjustments if warranted.